EdansTech/APOTDdiscordbot/README.md

 # SpaceBot
 This makes the command #image and posts it using the NASA API

-# We are now hosted!
+#(Curently down but you can add for when we are back up!)
+We are now hosted!
 Add our bot at https://discordapp.com/oauth2/authorize?client_id=437218042544390144&scope=bot

 # How to use